blue-marble/gridpath/doc/source/functionality.rst

 Variable Non-Curtailable
 ^^^^^^^^^^^^^^^^^^^^^^^^
-This operational type is like the 'variable' type except that curtailment is not allowed.
+This operational type is like the 'gen_var' type except that curtailment is not allowed.

 Storage Generic